 Show up, listen to problem pitches, join a team, contribute to a viable solution worthy of pitching, meet new people, have some fun, and try to win prizes.

 At the end of the event, what should a finished project look like?

 A finished project will consist of a pitch deck given by one or all of the teammates.
 If there is code to assess, A/V equipment will be available to show your solution in action.
 A rubric will be provided on the day of the event.

 What should I bring?

 We recommend you to bring a laptop, tablet, or smartphone at minimum.
 Sketch easel with paper and markers will be provided to each team.
 Plenty of snacks and drinks will also be provided.

 Business casual to casual attire is acceptable.
 Be comfortable - think jeans, t-shirt, etc.

 In addition to the attendees, others include: mentors, speakers, the Challenge leadership team, and VIPs (those involved in the Health Wildcatters network).

 What is Health Wildcatters and how are they connected to this event?

 Health Wildcatters was founded in 2013 to address the need for a health innovation hub in the burgeoning Dallas/Fort Worth Metroplex healthcare industry.
 Since its inception the Health Wildcatters portfolio has grown to 57 startups and has raised over $50 million solidifying Health Wildcatters as one of the top healthcare accelerators in the country.
 In 2016 Health Wildcatters renovated and relocated to a 17,000 square foot space to provide health startups a place for work and collaboration with others in the industry.
-In addition, Health Wildcatters created an event space which allows the organization to hold 60-70 events annually spanning the Pulse Breakfast and Lunch Series, Startup Week Dallas Health Track and now the Texas Healthcare Challenge.
+In addition, Health Wildcatters created an event space which allows the organization to hold 60-70 events annually spanning the Pulse Breakfast and Lunch Series, the Health Track for Startup Week Dallas, and now the Texas Healthcare Challenge.